 |More prime real estate|

-The final play we saw was Cary Churchill’s Top Girls which is a more modern eighties play – another departure for the SHAW but which has a similarly feminist theme, but it wasn’t my favourite.
-Although beautifully stage as always, the play is just not as well written as some of the more classic pieces and I felt that the SHAW’s very best actresses were in something which just wasn’t quite as good as they were.
-It was still better than lots of other things you might see elsewhere, but I suppose my expectations are high of this fabulous Theatrical event.
+The final play we saw was Cary Churchill’s Top Girls which is a more modern piece.
+Although beautifully staged as always, the play is just not as well written as some of the more classic pieces and I felt that the SHAW’s very best actresses were playing in something which just wasn’t quite as good as they were.
+It was still better than lots of other things you might see elsewhere, but I suppose my expectations are very high.

 |Five piece picnic|